Jackfield

 Jackfield Scottish Highland cow creamer

 Here’s an unusual one with a textured coat and a differently shaped base, but more or less the same general body form and gold decoration (some has rubbed off over the years).
 I believe it is intended to represent a shaggy Scottish highland cow.
-There is a brown version on the Staffordshire page.
+There is a brown cousin along with this one on the Staffordshire page.

 Jackfield glaze 'Kent' style cow creamers Small Jackfield glaze cow creamer